 Upon successful completion of this course, the student should be able to describe the operation of engine management systems to include: fuel systems, ignition systems, and emission control systems.
 The student should be able to diagnose and repair all drive ability and emission control systems on the automobile.
 The student will be required to provide ANSI Z87 safety glasses and may be expected to provide other basic hand tools and/or equipment.
 3 hrs. lecture, 6 hrs. lab/wk.
 This course is taught in the fall semester.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$0 to \$300.
+Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$0 to \$300